Award winning Native American flutes handmade by Tribal Artist, Charles Littleleaf

 Charles Littleleaf is a professional flutist and creator of traditional Native American flutes.
 As an enrolled tribal member of the Confederated Tribes of the Warm Springs Indian Reservation, Charles is also an Honorary Member of the Pagan Blackfeet Band Reserve in Brocket, Alberta, Canada, and son of the late Chief Jack Littleleaf.

 Charles' collectible beauties are found in museums, galleries, and in the homes of many American Indian fine art collectors around the world.
-His instruments are never mass produced and are intricately designed with precision, care and love.
-His Native American flutes are being played and enjoyed by folks in nearly every country on earth.
+His Native American flutes are intricately designed with precision, care and love - and are being enjoyed by folks in nearly every country on earth.

 One thousand square miles of echoing canyons, mountains, and rivers, swift and deep...
 This is where Charles Littleleaf was born.
 Surrounded by nature so enchanting, and land untouched, that wild horses ran free through the desert.
 Charles could not help but absorb this beauty as he grew up, becoming part of it in his dreams and then, ultimately, through his life-long conscious thinking.

 "We are gifted from our Creator only a small number of heartbeats in this lifetime.

 If they can beat in happiness, then we are truly living."

 (C. Littleleaf quote from Cowboys & Indians Magazine)

 Water has always been an integral part of life on the Warm Springs Reservation.
 There are the springs bubbling up out of the earth, and rivers; the Deschutes, Shetike, and the Warm Springs River all flowing through.
 It seems right that Charles owes his beginning to water.